-On February 7, 1929, fire ripped through the hotel leaving nothing but the marble staircase.
-Like much of Arizona’s old west figures and culture, it was just too tough to die.
-The hotel was immediately rebuilt but on a grander scale with no expense spared.
+Unfortunately, on February 7th 1928, fire ripped through the hotel leaving nothing but the elevator car cabin, the marble stair case, and marble columns.
+Luckily, like much of Arizona’s old west figures and culture, it was just too tough to die.
+The hotel was immediately rebuilt using the same architect but on a grander scale with no expense spared.

-Not many hotels of the day could boast about having an electric lift to reach one of its 4 floors.
-Travelers were amazed at the modern accommodations.
-The lift, still in use, is one of the oldest manually operated elevators west of the Mississippi.
-The hotel was one of the first to feature individual bathrooms in all 160 air cooled rooms.
-The hotel still has the original 1929 telephone switchboard; reportedly the first of its kind to be used in Arizona.
-Plans are under way to create a hotel museum highlighting the many historical and cultural aspects of the hotel.
+At the time, not many hotels of the day could boast about having an electric lift to reach one of its 4 floors.
+Travelers were amazed at the modern accommodations and to this day the lift is one of the oldest manually operated elevators still in use west of the Mississippi.
+The hotel was also one of the first to feature individual bathrooms in all 160 air cooled rooms.

 Throughout the 20th century, the Gadsden was a happening place.
-Hollywood discovered the Grande dame and many movies, TV shows and videos were filmed in the hotel and in Douglas.
+Hollywood discovered the grande dame and many movies, TV shows and videos.
 By the 1980’s the hotel was showing her age, until successful North Dakota grain farmer and aviator, Hartman Brekhus and his wife purchased the hotel in 1988.
-Since then, Mr. Brekhus owned and operated the hotel up until 2016 when Mr. Brekhus passes away which left the hotel for sale.
-Local couple Rosa Anel and her husband Florencio, Lopez have always admired the Gadsden and understood its place in the community of Douglas.
-The lopez’ decided to purchase the hotel in late 2016 and plan to renovate the hotel and bring it back to the prestige it once was.
+Mr. Brekhus owned and operated the hotel up until 2016 when predeceased by his wife, he passed away, leaving the hotel for sale.
+Local couple Florencio and Anel Lopez have always admired the beauty and history of the Gadsden and understood its place in the community of Douglas.
+The Lopez couple decided to purchase the hotel in late 2016 and are currently upgrading and restoring the hotel to bring it back to the prestige it once had.

 The Douglas area was first settled by the Spanish in the 18th century.
 Douglas was founded as an American smelter town for the prosperous copper mines in Bisbee, AZ.
 The town is named after mining pioneer Dr. James Douglas, and was incorporated in 1902.
 Two copper smelters operated at the site; the Calumet and Arizona Company Smelter and the Copper Queen.